franco954/franco954/README.md

 ### Who i am?

 <p>
-I'm software developer from Buenos Aires, Argentina, a young apassionate and full of ambitions, ideas and dreams.
-Im searching new challanges that make me improve my experience and knowledge.
-I love working on a team where the feedback with my parthers allow each growp up.
+I'm software developer from Buenos Aires, Argentina, a young passionate and full of ambitions, ideas and dreams.
+I'm searching new challenges that make me improve my experience and knowledge.
+I love working on a team where the feedback with my partners allow each grow up.
 </p>

 ### Do you want contact me?